With the launch of our new online store Fairlings, we thought it would be a good time to discuss an important topic, consumerism.

 A mindful store for mindful consumers

-The feeling that Jamie had when she found this ethical fashion store is the same feeling we want to create when people shop at Fairlings for everyday essential items.
+The feeling that Jamie had when she found this ethical fashion store is the same feeling we want to create when people shop at Fairlings for essential everyday items.

-And with the site gone live today, I hope you don’t mind that we give our store a bit of a plug.
+And with the site going live today, I hope you don’t mind that we give our store a bit of a plug.
 Because frankly, we’re proud of it and we think it can make a significant difference in the world.